-IGC in collaboration with Emory University School of Medicine have developed a multisectoral Outbreak Investigation Workshop and a clinician-oriented Especially Dangerous Pathogens training workshop to expand efforts for quick diagnosis and better coordination.
-A tabletop model is used to support human and vet clinicians, public health professionals, and laboratorians in connecting the importance of interdisciplinary collaboration and systems activation.
-These training events result in improved surveillance, increased speed of differential diagnosis and clinical symptom identification, and teach epidemiological principles that mitigate outbreaks as they arise.
+Integral Global Consulting (IGC), in collaboration with Emory University School of Medicine, has developed the multisectoral Outbreak Investigation Workshop and clinician oriented Especially Dangerous Pathogens training to expand efforts in quick diagnosis of toxicological conditions and improve coordination in response.
+A tabletop model is used to support clinicians, veterinarians, public health professionals, and laboratorians in connecting the importance of interdisciplinary collaboration and systems activation.
+These training events result in improved surveillance, increase speed of differential diagnosis and clinical symptom identification, and teach epidemiological principles that mitigate outbreaks as they arise.

 In 2020, IGC and Emory conducted the first outbreak investigation training in Istanbul, Türkiye.
 This training was in support of the Middle East North African Toxicology Association (MENATOX) and was a part of their annual seminar.
 The participants learned key skills about epidemiology and surveillance measures.